ysig/GraKeL/doc/user_manual/introduction.rst

 * Edgelist representation:

   - | A dictionary keyed by nodes to a dictionary keyed by neighbors to edge weights.
-    | Example:

     .. code-block:: python

       edges = {1: {2: 0.5, 3: 0.2}, 2: {1: 0.5}, 3: {1: 0.2}}
       G = Graph(edges)

   - | A dictionary keyed by edges to their weights.
-    | Example:

     .. code-block:: python

       edges = {(1, 2): 0.5, (1, 3): 0.2, (2, 1): 0.5, (3, 1): 0.2}
       G = Graph(edges)

   - | Iterable of tuples of length 3.
-Each tuple corresponds to an edge and its weight
+Each tuple corresponds to an edge and its weight.
-    | Example:

     .. code-block:: python

       edges = [(1, 2, 0.5), (1, 3, 0.2), (2, 1, 0.5), (3, 1, 0.2)]